forestgrape/coronavirus/index.md

 * The writing often is conversational and some parts aren't rigorous.
 * This is work in progress.
 Parts under heavy work are mostly marked with '[in work]'.
 Mistakes of any form are likely.
 * _Support_ [Support on ko-fi.com](https://ko-fi.com/H2H72F6XY) is welcome, to enable full-time re-searching on coronaviruses.
 * _License_ The license is Creative Commons Attribution 4.0.
-Relaxation: For any use with the main purpose of public health and public information no attribution is required (as long as its not copy & paste) but __referencing is always welcome__ (most content is founded enough by now). <!-- in science citing/Referencing is a good and helpful practice.-->
+Relaxation: For any use with the main purpose of public health and public information no attribution is required (as long as its not copy & paste) but __referencing is always welcome__ (most content is founded enough by now).
 * Questions, pointing out mistakes, improvement suggestions and feedback are __welcome__.
 * _[Table of Content](#content)_ The content is ordered mostly by dependencies i.e. content founding other sections is ahead.
 The dependencies are often circular however.
 * _Source_ This page is open source on GitHub: <https://github.com/forestgrape/coronavirus/blob/master/index.md>, where it can be read both as Markdown and GitHub Preview and hosted on GitHub Pages: <https://forestgrape.github.io/coronavirus>
 * _References_
   * Often references are summarized.
 Word-by-word extracts are in "_ _ _".
 The summaries are biased towards to results relevant for this page.
 To capture the essence of the research is tried too.
-  * As much as possible original work is referred.
-Sometimes reviews or remarks in introductions are referred which point further to the original work/articles.
   * The references are named by the first author.
-(In the beginning of this work sometimes references were named by the correspondence author or a descriptive tag.
-Some sections still have this naming scheme).
   * References are usually grouped by topic.
 If several topics apply, one is chosen.
   * For term definitions and general topics, wikipedia (English), encyclopedia britannica and the oxford dictionary are frequently consulted.
-Currently they are referenced for each specific term.
+Currently they omitted as reference at each location.
 It is planned to improve this.
 * _Formulations_
    Some are subjective and marked as [comments](#comments).
 Sometimes words are not weighted carefully or formulations are unclear/ambiguous.
 Upon discovery, unfitting formulations are improved.
 Feedback is appreciated and questions welcome.
 > * _No Ambiguity:_ Some formulations especially in comments are general but ambiguity is not indented.
 The reason is clarity.
 (In the beginning, a few comments were ambiguous but this is not intended anymore, since this neither works nor fits a project like this.)